debarchitodev/debarchitodev/README.md

 <!DOCTYPE html>
 <body>
-  <h1>Hello, I am Debarchito; just another someone who likes to code stuff.</h1>
+  <h1>Hello, I am Debarchito; 17 years old; just another someone who likes to code stuff.</h1>
   <h4>I like to keep things simple.
-I code mostly in JavaScript; Svelte is my goto choice when it comes to application development in JavaScript.
-For CSS, I mostly use PostCSS and Tailwind.
-I use Python mostly for datascience and robotics.
-Tensorflow and SKL are my goto~</h4>
+I code mostly in JavaScript and Python.
+Svelte is my goto choice when it comes to web dev.
+I like to use PostCSS and Tailwind for my projects.
+Have been diving into neural networks, deep learning, etc. a lot recently.
+Pee-kaa-boo!</h4>
   <h3 style="text-align: center">
     <img align="botom" src="https://gpvc.arturio.dev/debarchitodev" width="145px" height="25">
   </h3>